dustinrapp/Capstone_Springboard_Intermediate_Python/test.md.md

 Changes in pressure are often a predictive indicator of weather conditions (i.e. pressure drops often accompany strong storm systems), a twelve hour pressure change variable was added to the datset.
 This was calculated by subtracting the 00:00 observation from the upcoming 12:00 observation.

 **Snowfall**
-As the SNOTEL data only includes snow depth data instead of snowfall data, snowfall was caluclated based on changes in snowdepth.
-Due to the sensitivity of the SNOTEL snow depth measurement to external forces (e.g. debris, air pressure), snow depth data from the SNOTEL site appeared noisy for smaller snowstorms (i.e. less then 3 inches).
-To minimize the small scale pertubations found in the data, 12 hour snowfall totals were estimated at 00:00 UTC and 12:00 UTC and only 12-hr snowfall events where greater then or equal to 3 inches occurred were utilized.
+As the SNOTEL data only includes snow depth data instead of snowfall data, snowfall was calculated based on changes in snowdepth.
+Due to the sensitivity of the SNOTEL snow depth measurement sensors to external forces (e.g. debris, air pressure), snow depth data from the SNOTEL site appeared noisy for smaller snowstorms (i.e. less then 3 inches).
+To minimize the small scale perturbations found in the data, 12 hour snowfall totals were estimated at 00:00 UTC and 12:00 UTC and only 12-hr snowfall events where greater then or equal to 3 inches occurred were utilized.
 The snowfall data was then added to meteorological dataframe.

 Because only 00:00 and 12:00 snowfall observations were utilized in the analysis, all variables in the meteorological dataframe were reduced from hourly observations to twelve hour observations.
 A new dataframe was created utilizing only 00:00 and 12:00 observations.